AIEngineeringLLC/KeyScanner/README.md

 The browser will navigate to the results page, showing any identified private keys, public certificates, or certificate signing requests (CSRs).
 Private keys that are unencrypted will be highlighted as a security risk.

-⚠️ Important Scan Performance Note ⚠️
+⚠️ Important Scan Performance Note

-Toggling on Perform Deep Content Scan and/or Follow Symbolic Links will significantly increase scan time, especially if you're scanning large hard drives or many directories.
+⚠️Toggling on Perform Deep Content Scan and/or Follow Symbolic Links will significantly increase scan time, especially if you're scanning large hard drives or many directories.

 Please be patient!
 For a truly comprehensive scan, it might take a while.
 Grab a coffee! ☕